 “Love is the great miracle cure.
 Loving ourselves works miracles in our lives.” ~Louise L. Hay

-When I first began painting twenty years ago, I had no idea what self-love was.
-A few years prior, I thought I knew, but when I lost my health to chronic illness and could no longer do the things I used to be able to do, I lost my ability to love myself.
-This and my illness caused a deep depression, so I chose creating art as a way to lift my spirits.
+A few years prior, I thought that I did know what self-love was, but then, when I lost my health to a chronic illness and could no longer do the things I once had been able to do, I lost my ability to love myself.
+I also fell into a deep depression, so I decided to create art as a way to lift my spirits.

 I continued with this process for about nine years, and then one day I made a discovery that would change my life forever.

-Even more amazing was that I could see that my creative process was teaching me how to love myself and it did this by giving me a setting and the reason to:
+Even more amazing was that I could see that my creative process was teaching me how to love myself, and it did this by giving me a setting and the reason to:

 - Look inward